DrDeathBubbles/Facebook_video/readme.md

 7. Get link
 8. Lookup talk in spreadsheet
     1. Update spreadsheet with link to video
-    2. Email speakers the link to the video
+    2. Email speakers the link to thgie video
 9. Delete local video file
 10. Delete mesage from queue.

 # To do
-1. Delete local copy of files
-2. Add speakers name to descriptiomn
 3. Add to gspread the link to the video

-2. FIX URL
+4. Problem with :
+    1. Run through all talk names - make sure there is no problem with their names

 3. UPDATE SPREADSHEET WITH URL